Two Astronauts Begin Spacewalk for Battery and Camera Upgrades

-Category: Space Hits: 8NASA astronauts Michael Hopkins and Victor Glover are pictured during a spacewalk on Jan.
+Category: Space Hits: 9NASA astronauts Michael Hopkins and Victor Glover are pictured during a spacewalk on Jan.
 27, 2021, for antenna work and future solar array upgrades.

 NASA astronauts Mike Hopkins and Victor Glover have begun their spacewalk to finish a four-year effort to upgrade the International Space Station’s power system.
 They will install a final lithium-ion battery adapter plate on the port 4 (P4) truss and upgrade several external cameras.